-Pukeko typically make up a small portion (~10%) of the annual estimated hunter harvest on the West Coast Region.
+Pukeko typically make up a small portion (~10%) of the annual estimated hunter harvest in the West Coast Region.
 To assess pukeko population trends annual counts using the methods outlined in the Fish & Game Standard Operating Procedure for Pukeko Monitoring have been undertaken on the West Coast since 2000.
 These results can then be compared to the annual estimated hunter harvest figures to see if any trends are apparent.

-The 2021 counts were completed by Baylee Kersten (northern sites) and Glen Newton (southern sites) in late March.
+The 2022 counts were completed in late April by staff with the help of volunteers.
 Data is analysed in accordance with the Fish & Game Standard Operating Procedure - Route Regression (Kelly 2006).
-Three additional sites with good pukeko numbers were counted for the second year at Barrytown, Birchfields and Karamea to give better geographical coverage and indication of pukeko numbers in the northern region.
+Three additional sites with good pukeko numbers were counted for the third year at Barrytown, Birchfields and Karamea to give better geographical coverage and indication of pukeko numbers in the northern region.